lunemec/eve-fuelbot/README.md

 5. List all services online in your structures
 6. Calculate the fuel required for you
 7. Tell you how much it will cost, and which fuel is cheaper

 ## Set-up
 1. Download binary for your architecture in `releases` section.
-2. Or grab a Docker image from https://hub.docker.com/repository/docker/lunemec/eve-fuelbot

 ### Part 1 - Get the Acess Tokens
 2. Go to [EVE developer portal](https://developers.eveonline.com/applications) and create a EVE app for the bot
    1. Grab the `Client ID` and `Secret Key`